 Numerous factors can contribute to and influence the range of behaviours that are defined as violent extremism, but most young people do not become involved in extremist action.
 For this reason, the appropriate interventions in any particular case may not have any specific connection to the threat of radicalisation, for example they may address mental health, relationship or drug/alcohol issues.

-Students who are vulnerable to exploitation, forced marriage, honour-based abuse, female genital mutilation, trafficking or modern slavery
+Safeguarding students who are vulnerable to exploitation, forced marriage, honour based violence, female genital mutilation, sharing of nudes or semi-nude images/videos, sexual violence and sexual harassment or trafficking and modern slavery.